-Ideally, your rental reference will know you well enough to speak to your character and know how to express it to a property owner/agent.
+Ideally, your rental reference will know you well enough to speak to your character and express it to a prospective property manager.

-Who you choose as your reference and what they say about you can make all the difference to your application.
+Who you choose as your reference and what they say about you can significantly impact your application.
 Here are a few things to consider when you get to this stage.

 You might also like: